Jerry West – Height, Vertical Jump, Reach, Wingspan

 As they say, ‘the proof is in the pudding’, and West’s accomplishments speak volumes about the importance of a strong vertical jump in basketball.

-Overall, Jerry West’s legacy as a player demonstrates that greatness comes from both natural talent and hard work.
-His dedication to improving himself physically through training and technique paid off on the court.
+Overall, Jerry West’s legacy as a player demonstrates that greatness comes from natural talent and hard work.
+His dedication to physical improvement through training and technique paid off on the court.

-As our emotions are stirred by this tale of perseverance, it is clear that we can all learn something from Jerry West’s example: with effort and determination, anything is possible.
+As this tale of perseverance stirs our emotions, it is clear that we can all learn something from Jerry West’s example: with effort and determination, anything is possible.